The Scams to Watch Out for on Social Media

 Following on from the last section, scammers will often count on you leaving common sense behind if there’s a chance of claiming a free gift, making money, getting something that’s in demand, or bagging a big discount on an item.
 With the pandemic hitting this year, reports of unreceived goods are quickly shooting up.

-In terms of shopping scams, whether it’s facemasks or Nintendo Switch consoles, if it’s sold out everywhere else then there’s little chance that a small outlet with a basic website and a limited social media output has managed to get its hands on stock.
+In terms of shopping scams, whether it’s face masks or Nintendo Switch consoles, if it’s sold out everywhere else then there’s little chance that a small outlet with a basic website and a limited social media output has managed to get its hands on stock.
 As always, a little bit of research can go a long way: Look at follower counts and posting history and company records before parting with any cash.

-The same goes for free gifts—free gifts can of course be real and genuine, but they’re usually offered by companies with plenty of brand recognition who ask you to do something in return (like fill out a survey or buy something first).
+The same goes for free gifts—free items can of course be real and genuine, but they’re usually offered by companies with plenty of brand recognition who ask you to do something in return (like fill out a survey or buy something first).
 Be wary of links that immediately ask you to sign in again using your social media credentials.

 If something seems too good to be true, it almost certainly is—that extends to streaming movies without paying for them and getting premium software for free, too.
 These sorts of honey traps are very likely to come with unwelcome strings attached.